Regulators ease derivatives rule to avoid harming economy

 The final framework also allows a wider array of eligible collateral for initial margins than was previously envisaged.

-Banks would be able to re-use initial margin collateral, a process known as re-hypothecation, but only once, a big setback as collateral is recycled many times currently, Parker said.
+Banks and brokerages would be able to re-use initial margin collateral, a process known as re-hypothecation, but only once.

 The rule will in addition be phased in over a longer period than originally set out, starting in December 2015 for only the very biggest derivatives dealers, and rolled out for the rest of the market over four years.

-Other changes from the draft version include an exemption from initial margin requirements for physically settled foreign exchange forward contracts and swaps.
+Other changes from the draft version include an exemption for physically settled foreign exchange forward contracts and swaps from initial margin requirements.